yecangsheng/PrimaryCalculator/README.md

 # PrimaryCalculator
 This four arithmetic test software is for pupils .
-It aims at helping primary school student improve their math ability through  math test.
+It aims at helping primary school student improve their math ability through  math test. veriosn : 1.0V